Efficient Reinforcement Finetuning via Adaptive Curriculum Learning

 \section{Abstract}

 Reinforcement finetuning (RFT) has shown great potential for enhancing the mathematical reasoning capabilities of large language models (LLMs), but it is often sample- and compute-inefficient, requiring extensive training.
-In this work, we introduce \adarft (\textit{Adaptive Curriculum Reinforcement Finetuning}), a method that significantly improves both the efficiency and final accuracy of RFT through adaptive curriculum learning. \adarft dynamically adjusts the difficulty of training problems based on the model’s recent reward signals, ensuring that the model consistently trains on tasks that are challenging but solvable.
+In this work, we introduce \adarft (\textit{Adaptive Curriculum Reinforcement Finetuning}), a method that significantly improves the efficiency of RFT through adaptive curriculum learning. \adarft dynamically adjusts the difficulty of training problems based on the model’s recent reward signals, ensuring that the model consistently trains on tasks that are challenging but solvable.
 This adaptive sampling strategy accelerates learning by maintaining an optimal difficulty range, avoiding wasted computation on problems that are too easy or too hard. \adarft requires only a lightweight extension to standard RFT algorithms like Proximal Policy Optimization (PPO), without modifying the reward function or model architecture.
-Experiments on competition-level math datasets demonstrate that \adarft significantly improves both training efficiency and reasoning performance.
-We evaluate \adarft across multiple data distributions and model sizes, showing that it reduces training time by up to 2$\times$ and improves accuracy by a considerable margin, offering a more scalable and effective RFT framework.
+Experiments on competition-level math datasets demonstrate that \adarft improves convergence efficiency and reasoning performance.
+Given problem-level difficulty annotations, \adarft reduces RFT training time by up to 2$\times$ across data distributions and model scales, offering a more scalable and effective RFT framework.